 SPA2124 Spanish for a Bilingual World: Community Service and Business (3)

 Prerequisites: SPA1024 (i.e., fourth semester or equivalent) and basic fluency

 This course is intended to help and prepare those who are working in community service agencies and offices where they are expected to perform a variety of tasks in Spanish for non-English speaking clients and patients.
 Assignments will focus on the writing of memos, e-mail, letters, and reports; filling out forms; interpreting and translating in role play situations; addressing groups in Spanish; and eliciting information.
 The content of the class will be tailored to the areas in which students either are or expect to be working during their internships and community service work.
 Visits to local agencies and companies will be included where possible.

 SPA2125 Spanish for the Professions (3)

 In almost all professional endeavors involving contact with the public, especially in California, the need for skills in Spanish arises constantly.
 This course prepares you to respond to that need.
 You will practice such skills as interviewing clients, writing letters and reports for your organization, interpreting on the spot, and translating.
-Materials will be selected depending on the fields that members of the class expect to be or already are working or volunteering in.
-Guest speakers will talk about their organizations and the language skills they find are needed and site visits to local service organizations and businesses will be arranged whenever possible.
+Materials will be selected depending on the fields in which members of the class expect to be or already are working or volunteering.
+Guest speakers will talk about their organizations and the language skills they find are needed, and site visits to local service organizations and businesses will be arranged whenever possible.